ReluctantHacker/notes/cs/hackingNotes.md

 Return-Oriented Programming(ROP)
 --------------------------------
-This technique is basically the advanced version of buffer overflow attack.
-The classic attack insert malicious machine code from attackers themself into stack(or heap).
-However, this ROP, attackers won't insert anything, they directly use some useful machine codes that has already existed in program itself. [reference](https://secureteam.co.uk/articles/how-return-oriented-programming-exploits-work/)
+This technique is basically the advanced version of buffer overflow attack to overcome the NX.
+The classic attacking insert malicious machine code by attackers themself into stack(or heap).
+In ROP, attackers directly use some useful machine codes(we call Gadget here) that has already existed in program rather than use self coded inserted malicious machine code. [reference](https://secureteam.co.uk/articles/how-return-oriented-programming-exploits-work/)

+The first exploit of this kind attack is by using libc which is well known and usually linked by other programs.
+The memory of libc's subroutine probably has already been studied over and over agin.
+People may already know the memory of every functions.
+For example attacker can directly return address of system() function(in libc) which can start up a shell.
+And since libc is executable area, it doesn't violate the rule of NX.

+This attack is called **Return-to-libc** which is the precursor of ROP and first implemented in 1997.

+In 2002, **Address Space Layout Randomisation(ASLR)** was introduced and became a standard.
+ASLR randomly arranges the address space positions of key data areas of a process so an attacker does not know which addresses to inject into the call stack in order to abuse libc or other known software libraries including the system Kernel.
+The introduction of ASLR and changes to many system libraries like libc that made it harder to abuse their functions spurred new research and in 2007 the Return-Oriented Programming technique was first demonstrated.

+ROP Uses a sequence(or chain) of gadgets to perform arbitrary operations, providing greater control and flexibility.
+It can bypass more advanced defenses.